In Moshe’s final address to the people, he tells them how each one of them is important:

-Moshe addresses the audience but changes from תִּשְׁמְעוּן, the plural, to לְךָ, the singular.
+When addressing the audience, Moshe alternates between תִּשְׁמְעוּן, the plural, to לְךָ, the singular.
 Why?

-There is a famous story in Gemara Shabbos.
-A non-Jew approached Shamai and offered to convert if Shamai would teach him all of Torah while he was standing on one leg.
-Interpreting the gentile’s words as mockery, Shamai threw a piece of rubble from a building at him.
-He approached Hillel and put forward the same request.
+The Gemara in Shabbos records how a non-Jew approached Shamai and offered to convert if Shamai would teach him the entire Torah, standing on one leg.
+Interpreting the gentile’s words as mockery, Shamai threw a piece of building rubble at him.
+The gentile approached Hillel and proposed the same.
 Hillel said, “Love your neighbor as yourself.
-The rest is commentary, go study.”
+The rest is commentary, now go and study.”

 What was the premise of the man’s request?
 Clearly, the request to learn Torah on one leg is absurd, let alone to ask it of the greatest rabbis of the era.
 Hillel’s response is curious too.
-How does his answer incorporate mitzvos such as Shabbos, tefillin, bris mila, mezuzah etc.?
+How does his answer incorporate mitzvos such as Shabbos, tefilin, tzitzis etc.?

 Moreover, it is simply impossible to accomplish all 613 mitzvos, ever; many are mutually exclusive.
 Some are specific to gender, age, caste eg Kohanim and Levi’im, kings, during the time of the Temple and so on.
 One cannot possibly hope to do so.